NarimanVirasit/testprogram/README.md

 #Program Test
 Author : Nariman Virasit
 How to run this web page.
-#Click files that you want to run then copy the path.
+1.Click files that you want to run then copy the path.
-#Enter rawgit.com and parse the link.
+2.Enter rawgit.com and parse the link.
-#Choose one of URL that the web generated and parse into address bar.
+3.Choose one of URL that the web generated and parse into address bar.